 Greg is the former owner of Business Archives, a company involved in the records management industry.
 The company was started by Greg in 1987 and recently sold to the industry leader, Iron Mountain.
 At the time of its sale the company had revenues of approximately $5.2 million and employed 35 people.
-Prior to starting Business Archives Greg worked in the oil and gas industry for nine years with his last assignment in Cairo, Egypt.as Mideast Regional Sales Manager for an oilfield chemical company.
+Prior to starting Business Archives, Greg worked in the oil and gas industry for nine years.
+His last assignment was based in Cairo, Egypt where he was the Mideast Regional Sales Manager for an oilfield chemical company.

-Greg is currently involved with several non-profit boards in the Frederick, Md. area including Heartly House, a NPO focusing on domestic violence and sexual abuse, and one of the local Rotary clubs, serving on the Board of Directors as well as chairing its Community Service Committee.
-He recently ended a term on the Board of St. Thomas More, an independent catholic school.
+Greg is currently involved with several nonprofit boards in the Frederick, MD area.
+These organizations include Heartly House, an organization focusing on domestic violence and sexual abuse, and one of the local Rotary clubs, where he serves on the board of directors as well as chairing its Community Service Committee.
+He recently ended a term on the board of St. Thomas More, an independent catholic school.
 Greg holds a Bachelor of Science degree in Industrial Distribution and an MBA from Texas A&M University.

 To find out more about David, click here.

 David chairs the board of directors, coordinates all communication between staff and board, and facilitates board and committee meetings.

 Marshal McNiven has 12 years of digital experience launching new products and helping ambitious organizations transform to compete in today’s digital environment.
 He is currently a digital strategist at Huge where he specializes in sustainable product innovation & business transformation.